 The RK-47 capsule needs special treatment, because one of the mounting screws must first go through the metal tab on the enclosed blue termination wire, as pictured at right (click image to zoom in).
 In some cases, the RK-47 is supplied with screws of two different lengths; the longer one is to be used with the blue termination wire.

 See additional installation photos of our “supersaddle” with the RK-47, RK-87, and RK-12 on the supersaddle installation page.

 Inspect the capsule alignment to ensure that it faces exactly 0° and 180° with respect to the microphone chassis.
 In most cases it is possible to gently twist the capsule mount to adjust the capsule position.
 Do not touch the microphone diaphragms.

-If the microphone had only one diaphragm wire originally (this is often true of Cardioid microphones), the lead from the rear RK-47 diaphragm can either be clipped short or wrapped around the post to keep it out of the way.
-If the wire is retained and wrapped, or otherwise tucked out of the way, clip the bare end off first, or wrap it in a small piece of tape so that it can’t cause shorts or other electrical problems.
+If the microphone provides only a Cardioid polar pattern, the wire from the rear diaphragm of the new capsule can either be clipped short or wrapped around the post to keep it out of the way.
+We recommend leaving the wire long, but wrapped out of the way.
+Just clip the bare end off first, or wrap it in a small piece of tape so that it can’t cause shorts or other electrical problems.